Coltonton/eon-custom-themes/developer/DEVREADME.md

 - Edit these files in your prefered image creator/editor (gimp/photoshop/etc) to your hearts desire then export as a png and overwrite the desired asset.
 - I have made new horizontal assets for the EON to match its orientation.
 These are free for you to use :) All the assets that are in the folder need to stay there, if you want to remove one for whatever reason just make it a full black image.
 - Proceed to [Create the boot logo package](#Creating-the-boot-logo-package)
+- (If you want to extract the assets from a given 3T boot logo simply move it to `./developer/boot-logo-tools/OnePlus3TBootLogoMaker` deleting the file sde17.bin then renaming the desired 3T logo to sde17.bin.
+Now run `EXTRACT_LOGO` and well... the logo file will be extracted!!!)

 ### Making For LeEco EONs:
 - Clone or download this project to your Windows PC (yes... it is unfortunatly required) then navigate to where you cloned/downloaded this and go to `./Boot-Logo-Tools/LeEcoBootLogoMaker/pics/`